 - ¼ teaspoon Black Pepper

-- 4 cups Chicken Broth or vegetable broth
+- 4 cups Chicken Broth or Vegetable Broth for a meatless option

 Instructions

-- When the oil is hot, but not smoking, add the onions.
-Cook for 3 minutes until they start to soften, stir often.
+- When the oil is hot but not smoking, add the diced Onion.
+Cook for 3 minutes, stirring often, until it starts to soften.

-- Next, add the pinto beans and chicken broth to the pot.
-Raise the heat and bring the liquid to a boil (will take about 3-4 minutes).
+- Add the Pinto Beans and Chicken Broth to the pot.
+Raise the heat and bring the liquid to a boil (about 3-4 minutes).

-- Then, cover the pot, lower the heat to medium-low and cook the pinto bean soup for 10 minutes.
-Keep it at a simmer.
-Raise or lower the heat as needed.
+- Cover the pot, lower the heat to medium-low, and simmer for 10 minutes.
+Adjust the heat as needed to maintain a simmer.

-- Mash or process the pinto bean soup to thicken it, if desired.
-Take the pot off the heat and wait until the soup stops simmering.
-Use a masher or sturdy whisk to smash the potatoes and beans until the desired consistency is reached.
+- Remove the pot from the heat and wait until the soup stops simmering.
+Use a masher or sturdy whisk to smash the Potatoes and Beans to your desired consistency.

 - Alternatively, use an immersion blender.
-Leave it a little chunky or process until it is smooth depending on preference.
+Leave the soup chunky or blend it until smooth, depending on preference.

 Notes

-- Use reduced sodium broth and beans if you are sensitive to salt.
-Adjust the salt at the end if needed.
+- Use reduced-sodium broth and beans if you're sensitive to salt.
+Adjust salt at the end if needed.

 Leave a Reply